-The Apple IIgs was the first computer produced by Apple to use a color graphical user interface, as well as the "Platinum" (light grey) color scheme and the Apple Desktop Bus interface for keyboards, mice, and other input devices.
-It was also the first personal computer to come with a built-in "wavetable" sample-based synthesizer chip, utilizing technology from Ensoniq.
+The Apple IIGS was the first computer produced by Apple to use a colour graphical user interface, as well as the "Platinum" (light grey) colour scheme and the Apple Desktop Bus interface for keyboards, mice, and other input devices.
+It was also the first personal computer to come with a built-in "wavetable" sample-based synthesizer chip, utilising technology from Ensoniq.
 The machine outsold all other Apple products, including the Macintosh, during its first year in production.

 Our unit has two 3.5" drives.